FdelMazo/ComicbookCoversDownloader/README.md

 This easy and light program does the following:
 	- Prompts you a character name or comicbook series
-	- Asks which of the found would you like
+	- Asks which of the found series would you like
 	- Downloads every cover found in the wikia for that series

+Important: The constant at line 9 is the one that determines which wikia the program will scrape.
+You must modify it if you want other results.